i-m-siddhant/LEARN_GIT/readme.md

     git init
-    This command initializes a Git Repository on your local machine You only need to run this command once per project git status
+    This command initializes a Git Repository on your local machine You only need to run this command once per project Initialize the repo in the top-level folder containing your project

+    git status
     This command will report back the status of your git repository

+### Warning - Don't init a repo inside a repo!!!

+* Before running git init, use git status to verify you are not inside the repo
+* If you do end up making a repo inside of a repo, you can delete it and try again!
+* To delete a repo, locate the associated .git directory and delete it

 ## Public repositories